Skip to main content

 • label: A label for the dimension.
 An output renderer will be able to use it as a column header or a chart legend.
 It can be a string or a TranslatableInterface instance, which allows it to be translated into different languages.

 • orderBy: Can be Order::Ascending or Order::Descending.
 This defines how the dimension values are ordered in the summary table.
 If not specified, the default order is ascending.
+If the property is a relation, you can specify an array of Order instead, where the key is the property name of the relation and the value is the order direction.

 • nullLabel: Describes the dimension value when the source value is null, so the final output can be made more readable.